atooma/doc-resonance-ai/docs/source/index.rst

 Create a Resonance-powered app for your business
 -----------------------------------------------------------

-Resonance-powered apps are Android/iOS/Web based applications or devices that allow a user to leverage on the power of connecting multiple devices and apps together, with the final goal to give at final users a contextual experience application: automating recurring tasks and suggesting actions.
+Resonance-powered apps are Android/iOS/Web based applications or devices that allow a user to leverage on the power of connecting multiple devices and apps together, with the final goal to give to final users a contextual experience application: automating recurring tasks and suggesting actions.

 Furthermore sensors, apps and devices are all managed by Resonance as key enabler to new generations of smart devices designed to: